eddie-murphy/opencv-python-traffic-light-recognizer/README.md

 I have included the python and jupyter notebook files.
 I have included a static html printout of hte jupyter notebook with outputs.

 I have included the dash camera images (under images) and the ground truth locations of the traffic lights.

+Please see the wiki for a detailed write up on what the program is doing.